Razorn7/Event-handler-for-VC-MP/README.md

-## Event handler similar to Multi Theft Auto: San Andreas for VC:MP.
+## Event handler for VC:MP.
+This feature aims to bring event handler similar to that of MTA SA.

 The event handler allows you to attach functions to events in any part of the code, without having to put your functions in the same part of the code.
 This feature also provides the functions [triggerServerEvent](https://github.com/Razorn7/Event-handler-for-VC-MP/wiki/triggerServerEvent) and [triggerClientEvent](https://github.com/Razorn7/Event-handler-for-VC-MP/wiki/triggerClientEvent) that have the functionality to call events registered in both parts in a practical way.